Get a free, no obligation personal loan quote with rates as low as 9.99%

 Get Started You can apply with no impact to your credit score

-In the market for a mortgage or another type of loan?
-It’s important to understand that lenders assess a number of important factors, in addition to your credit score.
-These factors help determine whether or not to approve your loan application.
-One of these factors that you may have not heard of is the loan-to-value ratio (LTV).
+If you’re in the market for a mortgage or another type of loan, it’s important to understand the factors lenders look at.
+These factors help determine whether your lender will approve your loan application, and what rates and terms to offer if they do.
+One of these factors that you may not have heard of is the loan-to-value ratio (LTV).

 But what exactly is an LTV, and why does it matter when it comes to applying for a loan?

-A loan-to-value ratio essentially measures the loan amount against the value of the asset being purchased with the loan.
-The loan balance is divided by the value of the asset to calculate the loan-to-value ratio.
+A loan-to-value ratio measures the loan amount relative to the value of the asset being purchased with the loan.
+It’s commonly used in real estate and mortgage lending and is expressed as a percentage.

-A higher LTV ratio means that you need a higher loan amount to pay for the purchase of the asset.
-Over time, your LTV decreases as you continue making loan payments and as the asset’s value appreciates.
+A lower LTV means that you require a smaller loan amount relative to the cost of the home.
+On the other hand, a higher LTV ratio means that you need a higher loan amount to pay for the purchase of the home.
+Over time, your LTV decreases as you continue making loan payments and if the asset’s value appreciates.

 How To Calculate Your Loan-To-Value Ratio?